George Armstrong Custer

 George Armstrong Custer has been better known for his exploits after the Civil War than those during.
 However, his career in the Union army was a success due in large part to his dual characteristics of bravery and audacity.
 Described as aggressive, gallant, reckless, and foolhardy, Custer has become one of the most celebrated and controversial figures of the Civil War.

 Born in Harrison County, Ohio on December 5, 1839, son of Emanuel and Marie, Custer was nicknamed “Autie” because of his mispronunciation of his middle name as a small child.
-George had three younger siblings, Thomas, Margaret, and Nevin, as well as several older half-siblings from his mother’s first marriage to Israel Kirkpatrick, who died in 1835.
+George had four younger siblings, Thomas, Margaret, Nevin, and Boston, as well as several older half-siblings from his mother’s first marriage to Israel Kirkpatrick, who died in 1835.

 During much of his boyhood George lived with his half-sister and brother-in-law in Monroe, Michigan, where he attended McNeely Norman School, carrying coal with a classmate in order to pay for room and board.
 Upon graduation, he taught school for two years before being admitted to the U.S. Military Academy, where he graduated in 1861, ranked last in his class of 34 cadets.
 Ever a trickster, multiple demerits for pulling practical jokes on his classmates brought him close to expulsion several times.